 Oldest SOF operator in the world

 He was essentially a key pioneer for the UDT/SEALs since he served the unit from its early establishment.
-He was definitely the definition of a “superfit operator.”
-However, his undying devotion and commitment ultimately led to his tragic death in 2010 where he has died during the mission at the age of 53.
+He was the definition of a “superfit operator.”
+However, his undying devotion and commitment ultimately led to his tragic death in 2010, where he has died during the mission at the age of 53.

 “We are men of steel/ We sacrifice our lives for our country/ We live and die with faith and loyalty/ Let us go to the sea, our paradise,” sung a group of underwater demolition team members past and present, moving their right arms up and down with the rhythm of the song during his funeral.

-Clearly, one of the most inspiring officers in the world of special forces.
+Joo Ho Han was one of the most inspiring officers in the world of special forces.
 He spent his whole life serving his country and died on a mission at the age where he clearly could choose not to go.
 Respect!